Mixwith3802/soak-my-bed/README.md

 * `ABORT_SOAK`
     * Stops the process immediately, turns off the heater, and triggers the generation of the GIF with the data collected up to that moment.

-*Note: Once the process is completed or aborted, you can find your animated GIF inside the `printer_data/config/soak_data` folder directly from the Mainsail/Fluidd web interface!*
+*Note: Once the process is completed or aborted, you can find your animated GIF (and the image of its final frame) inside the `printer_data/config/soak_data` folder directly from the Mainsail/Fluidd web interface!*

 ---
 <p align="center">